 In June of 2007, a ground-breaking ceremony was held at the school, and ultimately a multi-million dollar wing was added to include an updated library, computer lab, art workshop, science lab, and expanded space for the vibrant Middle School.
 The new space for the Middle School allowed Holy Spirit the opportunity to further differentiate the program as a distinct entity within the greater school community.
 This included the institution of an elective program and the continued growth of the advanced math program to include geometry.
 A sense of community and program unity has grown with the use of advisories and the institution of field trips that are attended by the Middle School in its entirety.

-The academic needs of students continue to be enhanced with the installation of SmartBoard technology in each of the classrooms used by grades one through eight.
-During the summer months of 2015 the wireless connectivity throughout the school was upgraded and 100 Chromebooks and 100 iPads have been brought in for student use through the generosity of the PTO.
+With assistance of the school’s active PTO, the academic needs of students continue to be enhanced with the installation of brand new ActivPanel technology in each of the teaching classrooms (twenty-eight in all).
+During the 2017 academic year the wireless connectivity throughout the school was upgraded and 120 Chromebooks and 100 iPads have been brought in for student use through the generosity of the PTO.
 Additionally, the computer lab has been updated with new computers.
 During the 2016/2017 academic year a robotics program was added to our innovative technology classes which emphasize the STREAM concept.

 Along with the other Diocesan elementary schools, Holy Spirit uses the Scantron Performance Series as the diagnostic and placement tool.
 This computer-adaptive test identifies student ability levels and demonstrates growth over time.
 Holy Spirit uses BrainPop video resources as a staple in classrooms where teachers strive to meet the needs of the technology-oriented student.